 Getting Unemployment When You Quit Your Job

-Unemployment benefits are intended to bridge the gap between one job and the next, providing workers with monetary payments for a period of time determined by the state they live in, or until they find a new job.
+Unemployment benefits are intended to bridge the gap between one job and the next, providing workers with monetary payments until they find a new job—or at least, for a period of time determined by the state they live in.

 These benefits are intended for workers who suffer an unexpected loss in income due to layoffs, or in some cases, due to being fired.
 In most cases, if you quit voluntarily, you are not eligible for these benefits.
 However, if you resign for good cause you may be able to collect unemployment benefits.

 What Is Good Cause?

 There are many valid reasons to quit a job, such as a lack of advancement opportunities, poor hours, or tedious responsibilities, which do not meet the legal definition of "good cause."